-That difference matters when the file is not just a file.
+That difference matters when the file isn't just a file.
 A contract has deadlines, permissions, financial terms, business owners, and promises that survive after signature.

 - Document management systems store and organize files.